adrianov/snake/docs/manual_tests.md

 - Music should work on mobile devices
 - Music and sound effects should resume properly after switching to another app and back on iPhone/iPad
 - Audio should resume properly when returning to browser after device lock/sleep on mobile

+### PWA Mode Audio
+- Music should resume properly when returning to PWA from another app
+- Music should resume properly when returning to PWA after device lock/sleep
+- Music should resume properly when returning to PWA from background state
+- Music should maintain the same melody when resuming in PWA mode
+- Sound effects should work properly in PWA mode
+- Audio should initialize correctly when launching the game in PWA mode
+- Music should respect user preferences (ON/OFF) when resuming in PWA mode

 ### Edge Cases
 - Quick game restarts should not cause audio glitches